 O. HEALTH SERVICES

 A student health service is maintained for the treatment of illnesses that may result during the school day.
 Students should become familiar with its location and services at the beginning of the school year.
-Our Health and Awareness Mobile clinic is open one day per week in order to promote the good health of our students.
-Appointments are available for students during that time and may be set up through the school's Heath Assistant office.

-P. LOCKERS
+P. Parent Involvement